Interpol's President Is Reported Missing In China, Prompting Inquiry

 China Daily emphasized the potential boost to China's recent clampdown on corruption, noting that China had increasingly worked with Interpol to pursue "China's 100 most-wanted fugitives suspected of corruption."

-But rights groups warned of possible abuses.
+But human rights groups warned of possible abuses.
 Amnesty International said Meng's rise to the international office was "alarming given China's long-standing practice of trying to use Interpol to arrest dissidents and refugees abroad."

 Interpol has 192 member nations, in an organization that allows police agencies to collaborate and share resources.
 Its president heads the executive committee, which guides Interpol's priorities and strategy.
-Interpol's day-to-day operations are overseen by its secretary general.
+Interpol's day-to-day operations are overseen by its secretary-general.